Infinite-dimensional stochastic differential equations for Coulomb random point fields: Introduction

-Our approach is new, conceptually simple, and robust.
-For the first time, it provides a \textbf{pathwise unique strong solution} $ \X $ of the Coulomb ISDE \eqref{:10c} for all spatial dimensions $ d \geq 2 $ and all inverse temperatures $ \beta > 0 $.
-The central innovation of the method is the introduction of a new family of analytic estimates for the logarithmic derivatives of Coulomb random point fields.
+For the first time, it constructs a stochastic dynamics for infinite-particle Coulomb systems in all spatial dimensions $ d \ge 2 $ and for all inverse temperatures $ \beta > 0 $ (\tref{l:12}).

+Moreover, this dynamics is realized as a \textbf{pathwise unique strong solution} of the Coulomb ISDE \eqref{:ISDE} with explicit coefficients (\tref{l:13}).
+This follows from the explicit representation of the logarithmic derivative of $ \mu $ (\tref{l:11}).

+The central innovation of the method is the introduction of a new family of analytic estimates for the logarithmic derivatives of Coulomb RPFs.
 These estimates replace the determinantal and random matrix arguments that were previously available only in the Ginibre case.

-As a consequence, the solution $ \X $ is established as an $ \RdN $-valued diffusion process without invariant measure, while the associated unlabeled process is shown to be a reversible diffusion with respect to the Coulomb random point field.
+The solution $ \X $ is constructed as an $ \RdN $-valued diffusion process without relying on an invariant or reference measure, while the associated unlabeled process is shown to be a reversible diffusion with respect to the Coulomb RPF (\tref{l:1Y}).